Yazeed2/Game/README.md

 ## Planning and Development Process

 Day -1
-- created a simple animation usning javascript with editing the posstion from css.
+- Created a simple animation usning javascript with editing the posstion from css.

 - made the on mouse hover function

 Day 1
-- created a loop that can animate an object multiple times
+- Created a loop that can animate an object multiple times

-- created a function that can animate more than one object
+- Created a function that can animate more than one object

-- wrote a function that can randomise the direction in wich the object is going to
+- Wrote a function that can randomise the direction in wich the object is going to

 - Helped others with thier projects